No bounded geometry wandering domains for sufficiently regular automorphisms: Introduction

 A classical result of A.~Denjoy~\cite{De32} states that the action of an orientation preserving $\mathcal C^{1+bv}$-diffeomorphism $f$ of the circle (i.e., $\mathcal C^1$-diffeomorphism with $Df$ of bounded variation) without periodic points is {minimal}, i.e., points have dense orbits on the circle.
 In particular, any such $\mathcal C^2$-diffeomorphism is topologically conjugate to an irrational rotation.
 The condition $\mathcal C^{2}$ is H\"older-sharp in the sense that for each $\alpha\in[0,1)$ there are $\mathcal C^{1+\alpha}$ counterexamples~\cite{He79}.

 Naturally, it is interesting to find out whether similar phenomena occur in higher dimensions.
-A particular question of whether a diffeomorphism of 2-torus that is semiconjugate (but not conjugate) to a mi\-ni\-mal translation can have uniform conformal geometry along orbits of preimages of points under the semiconjugation originates from work of A.~Norton and D.~Sullivan~\cite{NS96}.
-More specifically, whether wandering domains may have uniformly bounded geometry.
-A related result by C.~Bonatti, J.-M.~Gambaudo, J.-M.~Lion, and C.~Tresser, contained in~\cite{BGLT94}, asserts that certain sufficiently smooth infinitely renormalizable diffeomorphisms of the unit disk cannot have wandering domains with bounded geometry in a suitable sense.
+A particular question of whether a diffeomorphism of 2-torus that is semiconjugate (but not conjugate) to a mi\-ni\-mal translation can have uniform conformal geometry originates from work of A.~Norton and D.~Sullivan~\cite{NS96}.